LucaJiang/PyTorch_ImageClassifiction_Techniques/doc/GAViT.md

 ## Experiment

-Then we carry out the experiment.
-We use the resnet18 as the backbone and add graph attention.
+In experiment.
+We use the resnet18 as backbone and add graph attention.
 We use the cifar10 dataset to train the model.

 | Model                     | Pretrained | Attention | Epoch Consuming | Test Accuracy |
 |:-------------------------:|:----------:|:---------:|:---------------:|:-------------:|